ArthurSpirling/JustDoOLS/explainer/explainer.md

 | **Low Noise** | (a) Fundamental Relations   | (b) Learnable Problems |
 | **High Noise**  |  (d) Curated Data |   (c) Unlearnable Problems |

+There are four broad scenarios here:
+- (a) Fundamental Relations: these are scenarios where simple models perform well, and there is no "extra" return to complex ones.
+Basic physics or engineering systems have this form.
+For example, predicting the boiling point of water based on altitute.
+This relationship is well known, easy to accurately predict and is linear (the boiling point falls by a constant amount with every 1000 feet up we go).
+- (b) Learnable Problems: these are scenarios where simple models do poorly, but complex ones can make progress.
+Problems that have been solved using complex models on high dimensional "raw" data have this form.
+For example, using neural nets to learn whether a photo is of a cat or a dog.
+- (c) Unlearnable Problems: these are scenarios where the the DGP is very complicated, but noise is very high: for example, predicting someone's exact happiness or dating success on a given day.
+This is something that involves very hard to measure quantities, but is also just inherently hard to model---not least because there are strategic/interactive effects of relationships with other agents (observations).
+Complex models do slightly better than simple ones, but neither does especially well.
+- (d) **Curated Data**: this is the scenario we think is most common in political science.
+Researchers "start out" theoretically with a problem that is truly in box (c): predicting war or unemployment or sports results or something else very difficult.
+But they gather limited, highly coarsened data that pushes them over to box (d), but keeps the noise approximately the same.
+So no models do well, and complex models make no improvements over simple ones (there is nothing for the complex models to do).